 - Within an ecosystem, standard setting coordinates development of complementary technologies across firms.
 But each firm can itself own multiple of these complementary technologies.
 We study how a firm’s own complementary technologies influence its disclosure inclination during standard setting.
 We identify a tradeoff: disclosure increases value-creation of the firm’s non-disclosed complementary technologies, but also heightens expropriation risk.
 Using data on the U.S. communications equipment industry 1991–2008, we show that the firm’s complementary technologies increase its disclosure inclination when its technological areas are less crowded, but decrease such inclination when there are SSO members with strong expropriation abilities.
 Findings stress that disclosure involves but a piece of the firm’s portfolio; a systemic perspective of the entire portfolio provides a more comprehensive picture of value-creation during standard setting.

 Wang, Richard D. and Cameron D. Miller.
-“Product decisions by sellers on a platform: Publishers’ e-Book offerings on Amazon Kindle.”
+“Managing relationships with a platform: An empirical study of publisher’ e-book offerings on Amazon Kindle.”

 - Under review at Strategic Management Journal